dpogodaev/MindTrail/README.md

 # Mind Trail

-The Mind Trail is a web application that ...
-TODO
+The Mind Trail is a web application that captures and organizes thoughts and ideas as interconnected cards.
+Each card can reference other cards, as well as external sources like books and publications.

 ## Requirements